Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Minimization method and consistent estimators for limiting covariance matrix

 In the simulation study, we consider $\bm{p}_0 = (1/4,1/4,1/4,1/4)$, the weight vector $\bm{\omega}=(1/2,1/2)$ and the function $g_q(\cdot)$ in \eqref{def:gfunction} with various $q \in (0.1,0.45)$; since $\bm{p}_0$ is fixed, we write $\nu(q)$ for $\nu(\bm{p}_0;g_q)$.
 In this case, the smallest eigenvalue for the difference, $\text{diag}(\bm{p}_0) - \bm{\Sigma}_\infty(\bm{p}_0;g_q)$, between the two limiting covariance matrices is $1/4-4\nu(q)$, which corresponds to the eigenvector $\bm{v}^*/2$.
 For each $q$, we estimate $\nu(q)$ by the first entry of $\hat{\bm{\Sigma}}^{B}_n(\bm{p}_0)$ in \eqref{def:boot_est} with $B = 4\times 10^5$ for $n \in \{10^4,5\times 10^4\}$, assuming that $\bm{p}_0$ is known.
 Further, based on the $B$ Monte Carlo samples, we construct a $95\%$ confidence interval(CI) for $\nu(q)$.
 The results are reported in Figure \ref{fig:dominate}, where the black lines and shaded bands indicate the estimates and $95\%$CIs of $1/4-4\nu(q)$ respectively.

-From Figure \ref{fig:dominate}, we may conclude that for $\bm{p}_0 = (1/4,1/4,1/4,1/4)$, and $g_q(\cdot)$ with $0.25 \leq q \leq 0.4$, the smallest eigenvalue of $\text{diag}(\bm{p}_0) - \bm{\Sigma}_\infty(\bm{p}_0;g_q)$ is negative, which implies that along some directions, such as $\bm{v}^*/2$, the variance is larger under the marginal design than under the simple randomization.
-This phenomenon does \textit{not} occur in most covariate adaptive designs, including the stratified version of the urn, permuted block, and biased coin design.
+From Figure \ref{fig:dominate}, we may conclude that for $\bm{p}_0 = (1/4,1/4,1/4,1/4)$, and $g_q(\cdot)$ with $0.25 \leq q \leq 0.4$, the smallest eigenvalue of $\text{diag}(\bm{p}_0) - \bm{\Sigma}_\infty(\bm{p}_0;g_q)$ is negative, which implies that along some directions, such as $\bm{v}^*/2$, the variance is larger under the minimization method than under the simple randomization.
+This phenomenon does \textit{not} occur in most covariate-adaptive designs, including the stratified version of the urn, permuted block, and biased coin design.

-Further, when $q \leq 0.2$, the limiting covariance matrix $\bm{\Sigma}_\infty(\bm{p}_0;g_q) $ under the marginal design is dominated by that under the simple randomization, i.e., $\text{diag}(\bm{p}_0)$.
+Further, when $q \leq 0.2$, the limiting covariance matrix $\bm{\Sigma}_\infty(\bm{p}_0;g_q) $ under the minimization method is dominated by that under the simple randomization, i.e., $\text{diag}(\bm{p}_0)$.
 To the best of our knowledge, providing sufficient conditions for this dominance is still an open question.

-\begin{remark} Our simulation setup is also considered in \cite{johnson2022validity}, which establishes the structural result \eqref{def:specialcov} under the assumption that \emph{$\bm{p}_0 =(1/4,1/4,1/4,1/4)$}.
+\begin{remark} Our simulation setup is also considered in \cite{johnson2022validity}, which establishes the structural result \eqref{def:specialcov} under the assumption that $\bm{p}_0 =(1/4,1/4,1/4,1/4)$.
 As mentioned above, by arguments in \cite{hu}, \eqref{def:specialcov} holds for general $\bm{p}_0$.
 We note that our contribution is in proposing a consistent estimator for $\bm{\Sigma}_{\infty}(\bm{p}_0)$ when $\bm{p}_0$ needs to be estimated.
 Further, we complement the results of \cite{johnson2022validity} in that we provide examples (i.e., large $q$), under which $\bm{\Sigma}_{\infty}(\bm{p}_0;g_q)$ is not dominated by the limiting covariance matrix under the simple randomization. \end{remark}